mekkablue/Glyphs-Scripts/README.md

 * **Delete Nodes and Try to Keep Shape:** Deletes selected on-curve nodes and tries to keep the shape as much as possible.
 Similar to what happens when you delete a single node, but for a selection of multiple nodes.
 * **Delete Stray Points:** Deletes stray points (single node paths) in selected glyphs.
 Careful: a stray point can be used as a quick hack to disable automatic alignment.
 Reports in detail to the macro window.
 * **Fill up with rectangles:** Goes through your selected glyphs, and if it finds an empty one, inserts a placeholder rectangle.
 Useful for quickly building a dummy font for testing.
+* **Enlarge Short Segments:** Doubles the length of line segments shorter than one unit.
 * **Grid Switcher:** Toggles grid between two user-definable gridstep values with the click of a floating button. *Needs Vanilla.*
 * **Insert BCPs into straight segments:** Inserts off-curve points (BCPs) into straight line segments of all selected glyphs.
 Like option-clicking on all straight lines.
 * **Insert Inflections:** Inserts nodes at path inflections in the visible layers of all selected glyphs.